-Psychology started as the study of consciousness.
-Each theorist had a different definition and preferred methods.
-How do these theories conceptualize consciousness?
-What were their preferred methods?
-List one criticism of each.
+Psychology started as the study of consciousness and each theorist had a different definition and preferred methods.
+This post explores how these theories conceptualize consciousness, offers a mention of preferred methods, and includes one criticism of each.

 Wilhelm Wundt (1832-1920)